mdemrannazirefty/Contact-Book-Management-System/README.md

 All contacts are automatically saved to a CSV file on the system.
 Upon starting the application, the system will load previously saved contacts.
 No data is lost between sessions.
-Remove Contacts:

-Allows users to remove a contact by entering the phone number.
-The corresponding contact will be deleted from both the in-memory list and the CSV file.
-Search Contacts (Bonus Feature):

 Search for specific contacts using their name, email, or phone number.
 This allows users to quickly find the contact they are looking for.
 Error Handling: